+Ofqual unit number Y/616/3198

+RQF level 5

+Guided learning hours 27

+Total unit time 60

+Credits 6

-Barred combinations Units 503, 505 and 511
+Barred combinations This unit is a barred combinations with CMI units 503, 505,511 and 526

-Aims of unit

-The ability to lead individuals and teams to success is arguably the most important skill a manager can possess.
+Aims of unit Key words The ability to lead individuals and teams to success is arguably the most important skill a manager can possess.
 This unit focuses on the essential management and leadership skills required to fulfil this challenging but rewarding role.
-The unit opens by focusing on the theoretical and practical approaches to developing, leading, and managing teams (remote or multidisciplinary).
+The unit opens by focusing on the theoretical and practical approaches to developing, leading, and managing teams (remote or multi-disciplinary).
 The manager will look at techniques to assess current and future team capabilities, including the role of recruitment, selection and staff development which supports this.
 On successful completion of the unit, the manager will not only know the principles of managing individuals and teams, but they will understand approaches for supporting, motivating and inspiring teams and individuals to exceed expectations.

-Key words Theoretical models, practical approaches, team leaders, multi-disciplinary and remote teams, team capabilities, recruitment, learning and development, coaching and mentoring, motivation, good practice, high performing teams.
+Theoretical models, practical approaches, team leaders, multi-disciplinary and remote teams, team capabilities, recruitment, learning and development, coaching and mentoring, motivation, good practice, high

+performing teams.

+Learning outcome 1

-Understand approaches to developing, managing and leading teams
+Understand approaches to c developing, managing and leading teams

+Assessment criteria

-- 1.1 Evaluate the use of theoretical models for developing, managing and leading teams - 1.2 Discuss practical approaches for effective team management and leadership - 1.3 Analyse strategies for managing team leaders - 1.4 Develop approaches to respond to the challenges of managing and leading multiple and remote teams
+1.1 Evaluate the use of theoretical models for developing, managing and leading teams 1.2 Discuss practical approaches for effective team management and leadership

+1.3 Analyse strategies for managing team leaders